 Per Skålén is a Professor of Business Administration based at the Service Research Center, and at the Karlstad University Business School, Sweden.
 His teaching has mostly been devoted to organization theory but he has also been teaching marketing and service management as well as method.
 Per has been teaching on all levels, from introductory courses to PhD student courses.
 During recent years he has mostly thought courses on the PhD student level.
 Per has experience from supervising bachelor, master and PhD students.
 He also has experience from conducting article writing workshops with senior researchers.

 As a researcher, Per is active within the fields of service, consumer, marketing, and organization research.
-For example, Per is conducting research on transformative service research, service innovation, service ecosystems, market evolution, servitization, marketing work, and service encounters.
+For example, Per is conducting research on transformative service research, service innovation, service ecosystems, practices, marketing work, and value.
 He is also interested in applying social theory, such as practice theory, institutional theory, strategic action field theory, and critical theory, to marketing research.
-His work has appeared in several journals including: Marketing Theory, Journal of Marketing Management, Journal of the Academy of Marketing Science, Journal of Public Policy & Marketing, Organization and Journal of Service Research.
+His work has appeared in several journals including: Marketing Theory, Journal of Marketing Management, Journal of the Academy of Marketing Science, Journal of Business Ethics, Journal of Public Policy & Marketing, Organization and Journal of Service Research.
 He has been a project manager for several research projects.

 Per has experience from university management and administration.
-From 2017 he is the associate director of the Service Research Center.
-Currently he has, for example, had position as a Chair, been a member of the Faculty Board and of the Employment and Promotion Board.
+From 2017 to 2020 he was the associate director of the Service Research Center.
+He has also had the position as a department Chair, been a member of the Faculty Board and of the Employment and Promotion Board.
 Per has experience of collaborating with the society in the role as consultant and by engaging in the public debate.